dinizdsa/dinizdsa/README.md

 - ⚡ Fun fact: ...
 -->
 I'm David, a software engineer from Brazil 🇧🇷
+<br/>I have been working with software development and building applications for over 10 years

 ## Skills
 - 👨‍💻 PHP, TypeScript, JavaScript, React, Node.js, Python